bioinfo-chru-strasbourg/STARK/docs/md/USER-GUIDE.en.0.9.18.md

 # Introduction

-STARK is a sequencing data analysis environment designed for health data (ANPGM/INCa recommendations) following international and national recommendations, the main objective of which is to help interpret results for a clinical diagnosis.
+STARK is a sequencing data analysis environment designed for health data following international (GATK) and french national recommendations (ANPGM/INCa), the main objective of which is to help interpret results for a clinical diagnosis.
 Flexible and adapted to the needs of biologists, efficient in terms of resource consumption, its “application” approach allows stability, monitoring and control of analyses.

 STARK consists of a main structure (STARK-Core), defining the general configuration of the analysis environment, and a set of additional modules (STARK-Modules), available and administered independently.
 Based on Docker containerization technology, each STARK module is a set of Docker services for performing analyzes or providing interfaces.
 The main STARK module is made up of Docker services allowing you to launch analyzes from the command line (CLI service), via an application programming interface (API service), or automatically by detecting a run (listener service), also allows you to make the data available (DAS service).